What are the Requirements to Sign Up for a Credit Card?

 Some credit cards are geared toward people with excellent credit, while others may be more appropriate for someone with good or fair credit.
 You can review your credit card statements, as well as your credit report periodically, to ensure that there are no errors or mistakes that could impact your credit score.
 Familiarizing yourself with what’s in your credit report can help you know where you stand with an issuer’s credit card eligibility requirements, and find areas where you can improve your score that may boost your chances of approval.

-By law, everyone in the U.S. can access their credit report for free once every twelve months from each of the three national credit reporting agencies.
-Through a program started during the pandemic by the agencies–Equifax, Experian, and TransUnion–and extended through December 2023, everyone can check their credit report for free once a week at each of the agencies.
+At AnnualCreditReport.com, everyone in the U.S. can access their credit report for free once every 12 months from each of the three national credit reporting agencies–Equifax, Experian®, and TransUnion.

 Rewards

-A rewards credit card can be a valuable tool for earning miles or cash back on purchases.
+A reward credit card can be a valuable tool for earning miles or cash back on eligible purchases.
 Someone who does a lot of flying, for example, may want a travel rewards card.
 On the other hand, if you make most of your credit card purchases at the grocery store, a cash back credit card might make more sense.
-Note that some rewards cards come with an annual fee, but Discover has no annual fee on any of our cards.
+Note that some rewards cards charge you an annual fee just for using the card, but Discover has no annual fee on any of our cards.

 Fees and APR